x75/x75.github.io/_posts/2016-10-06-apparent-uselessness.md

 layout: post
 title: Apparent uselessness
 comments: true
-tags: robot-epistemology, robot-learning, exploration, dominant-progressivist-narratives, undreamed-of-utility
+tags: robot-epistemology robot-learning exploration dominant-progressivist-narratives undreamed-of-utility
 ---

 ## Apparent uselessness, the illusion of progress, and the difficulty of finding your way

-__Keywords__: robot epistemology, robot learning, exploration, dominant progressivist narratives, undreamed-of-utility

 Sometime last year I picked up on Kenneth Stanley's and Joel Lehmann's 2015 book called [Why Greatness Cannot Be Planned - The Myth of the